Tax talk

 Can I File My Taxes on a Postcard?

 A major promise around the passage of the Tax Cuts and Jobs Act last December involved making filing taxes simpler for American taxpayers.
-However, despite what you may have heard, most Americans are unlikely to be submitting their tax returns on a lone postcard any time soon.
+However, despite what you may have heard, most Americans a ...

 View more